lukamiletic95/papers/Abstract.md

 Paper structure:
 1. Abstract
 2. Introduction
-* Background (will describe the whole idea for using blockchain)
+* Background (will shortly describe the whole idea for using blockchain nowadays)
-* About Tendermint (will describe the Tendermint platform)
+* About Tendermint (will describe the Tendermint platform without attention to details)
 3. Definitions
 * Byzantine fault tolerance
 * State Machine Replication